Published 2025-01-06.

 Git and Git LFS clients support all of these protocols.

-Most of the supported protocols (git
+Most of the protocols that Git supports (git

 , http